Dr. Antoni Torres Martí, Spain.

 Dr. Pavel A. Nazarov, Russia.

 Pavel A. Nazarov got his Ph.
 D. from the Lomonosov Moscow State University in the field of Biochemistry where he studied catalytic fusion proteins, composed of components of the mammalian cholesterol side-chain cleavage enzyme system (P450scc).
 Then he continued his postdoctoral training in the field of molecular genetics of yeast at the University of Pennsylvania (UPenn), Philadelphia, PA.
-He has been working as a patent examiner in the field of biochemistry, molecular biology, immunology and microbiology for the Russian Patent Office, and continues to serve as a patent specialist for Russian biotech companies.
+He has been working as a patent examiner in the field of biochemistry, molecular biology, immunology, and microbiology for the Russian Patent Office, and continues to serve as a patent specialist for Russian biotech companies.
 He has obtained certified training for the World Intellectual Property Organization.
-Currently serving as the Young Ambassador to Russia of American Society for Microbiology (ASM), he is a member of the Russian Biochemical Society, the Spectroscopy Society of Pittsburgh, the Russian Geographical Society, and the Russian Microbiology Society.
-Dr. Nazarov is an Adjunct Associate Professor in Microbiology (Docent) at the REAVIZ Moscow Medical University and Senior Research Scientist at the Belozersky Institute of the Lomonosov Moscow State University.
-He has been working on the development of novel antimicrobial agents, diagnostic methods, multidrug resistance pumps, biofilms, persisters and antibacterial photodynamic therapy (aPDT).
+Currently serving as the Young Ambassador to Russia of the American Society for Microbiology (ASM), he is a member of the Russian Biochemical Society, the Spectroscopy Society of Pittsburgh, the Russian Geographical Society, and the Russian Microbiology Society.
+Dr. Nazarov is an Adjunct Associate Professor in Microbiology (Docent) at the REAVIZ Moscow Medical University and a Senior Research Scientist at the Belozersky Institute of the Lomonosov Moscow State University.
+He has been working on the development of novel antimicrobial agents, diagnostic methods, multidrug resistance pumps, biofilms, persisters, and antibacterial photodynamic therapy (aPDT).

-Dr. Bernat González i Llinares, France.
+Dr. Bernat González i Llinares, Spain.

 Dr. Kaneez Fatima Shad, Australia.